Updated May 28, 2026 with Opus 4.8

 US-only data residency

 For workloads that must run inside the US, specifying US-only inference via the inference_geo parameter adds a 1.1x multiplier across every token category, covering input, output, cache writes, and cache reads.
-Applies to Opus 4.7, Opus 4.6, and newer models on the first-party Claude API.
+Applies to Opus 4.8, Opus 4.7, Opus 4.6, and newer models on the first-party Claude API.
 Third-party platforms have their own regional pricing.

 Tool use overhead